-It is the return that one would expect if he or she invests in a bond and keeps it for one year (until the interest payment date).
-But, this return is not the return that an investor would get if he or she holds the bond until maturity.
+It is the return that one would expect if they invest in a bond and keeps it for one year (until the interest payment date).
+But, this return is not the return that an investor would get if they hold the bond until maturity.
 Running yield exists because the price of the bonds keeps fluctuating due to the economic situation, and it approaches maturity.

 Current Yield – Why it Matters?

 A point to note is that the coupon rate for the bond remains the same throughout the term.
-But, the investors’ expectation keeps on changing with the variation in interest rates and inflation in the economy.
+But, the investors’ expectations keep changing with the variation in interest rates and inflation in the economy.

 Thus, the running yield represents the return at which level investors want to hold that specific bond.
 We can say that investors will send the prices of the bond up or down until the running return on the bond equals other securities with a similar risk profile.

 Therefore, the running return better reflects the return of the specific bond in comparison to other similar available options.
-To the investors, such a measure helps to select the bonds that generate higher returns, especially in the short-run.
-It also supports an investor to make a better decision when facing a choice between two bonds with the same risk and maturity.
+To the investors, such a measure helps select the bonds that generate higher returns, especially in the short run.
+It also supports an investor in making a better decision when facing a choice between two bonds with the same risk and maturity.

 Many consider running yield as a fundamentally correct measure.
 It is because the return continues to change based on the investors’ expectations about the inflation and overall interest rate scenario.